 They do offer WiFi, but if we remember correctly, it was through Telus or another Canadian provider and we had a hard time accessing it.

-More places to eat in Dawson City:
+More places to eat in Dawson Creek:

 Cell Service: Cell service is great in Dawson Creek!